 A beloved Australian motorsport figure whose aggressive driving style and infectious smile made him a three-time Supercars champion and a fan favorite for decades.

-Craig Lowndes exploded onto the Australian touring car scene in the mid-1990s, immediately tagged as the heir apparent to the great Peter Brock.
-His early success with Holden was meteoric, securing championships and Bathurst victories with a flamboyant, never-lift approach that thrilled crowds.
-After a high-profile move to Ford yielded further glory, he returned to Holden, cementing his legacy not just with a third championship title but with an unmatched record of consistency and popularity.
-In the latter part of his full-time driving career, his role evolved into that of a mentor for younger teammates, while his victory in the 2018 Bathurst 1000, his seventh, proved his enduring class.
-Transitioning seamlessly to television commentary, Lowndes has maintained his central position in the sport, his voice and insight connecting new generations of fans to the track action.
+Craig Lowndes won the Bathurst 1000 seven times, his 2018 victory proving enduring class.
+He exploded onto Australian touring car racing in the mid-1990s, tagged as heir to Peter Brock.
+His early success with Holden was meteoric, securing championships with a flamboyant, never-lift approach.
+A high-profile move to Ford yielded further glory before he returned to Holden, winning a third championship.
+In his latter full-time driving years he mentored younger teammates.
+He transitioned seamlessly to television commentary, his voice and insight connecting new generations of fans to the track action.

 1965–1980